 And, since voice mail is not at all common, a live call is the preferred method, even if that call may interrupt another meeting in progress.
 Because of this, I have had to be strict on the times I take calls, because people would call me any and all times of the day and night.
 I have restricted the times I take business calls to 10am-6pm IST between Monday and Friday unless my client is based in the U.S., the call was scheduled previously or there is some emergency.
 I also do not tend to take calls during training programs and client meetings.
 In such cases, I reach out by using any of the methods listed above.

 Jennifer Kumar is an American expat who is living in Kochi, Kerala, India.
 She is also a small business owner and entrepreneur.
-As the Managing Director of Authentic Journeys, she has facilitated US culture and business communication training programs for over 3,000 people in India.
+As the Managing Director of Authentic Journeys, she has facilitated US culture and business communication training programs for over 4,500 people working in the software industry in India.
 Get in touch with her here.

 Connecting with Indians in the Training Room